NRGKing/nrgking.github.io/content/game-development/index.md

 So, for my third iteration, I've removed all the other stuff and have focused on designing a fighting game first.
 Every week, I playtest the game with friends, getting their opinions on the new mechanics that I've added.
 And, while this has added a lot of work rewriting code and fixing bugs, the game feels astronomically more polished and fun.

 ### Future
-I have a current goal of getting a beta for Winter break.
+I have a current goal of getting a beta for Winter Break.
 This will allow me a lot of time to test it with other people and will allow me to fix most of the current bugs.
 I'm probably about 30% of the way there, the base combat system is done but I haven't implemented much of the customizability (extra weapon types, more moves, etc.).
 As I get further into the rewrite, however, I will start to reintegrate the working code from Version 2, which will help me move a lot quicker.

 ## Project Mercenary